 We install an EastPenn battery in every generator.
 EastPenn batteries provide the industries longest free replacement warranty program.
 These batteries are made in Canada and are very dependable and will last for a very long time.

 You have the option of buying an automatic transfer switch, or manual switch when you order your generator.
 This is a switch that is installed by your electrician and is attached to your power supply box.
 An automatic switch will kick in within a few seconds when the power goes out and it will start your generator automatically.
 Once power is restored the automatic transfer switch will transfer back to utility power and turns off the generator with no work on your part.

 If you do not have an automatic transfer switch, you will need to manually start your generator then manually transfer power from utility to generator.
 Reverse procedure when utility power is restored.

-Yes, our generators are best suited in off grid applications with warranty coverage.
+Yes, we have off-grid models that are best suited for off grid applications with warranty coverage.

 Yes, we do offer a solar panel for the purpose of maintaining your Aurora generator battery when 120VAC is not available.

 This will depend on what you would like to backup during a power outage.
 Usually an electrician will walk you through your home, cottage or business and calculate the exact voltage you are currently using to determine what size generator is best for your needs.